 Wyman Leaders supports over 500 St. Louis teens annually to enter and complete college and career education programs, develop life and leadership skills, and create strong connections to their communities.
 Through powerful, transformative, and fun experiences, the program focuses on helping teens lead in their communities now, while preparing for a successful transition into young adulthood.

-For 9 years – from 8th grade through four years of postsecondary education – our young people participate in intensive peer group experiences each summer, as well as consistent, individualized coaching and enrichment opportunities during the school year.
+For 9 years – from rising 9th graders through four years of postsecondary education – our young people participate in intensive peer group experiences each summer, as well as consistent, individualized coaching and enrichment opportunities during the school year.
 This long-term engaging, empowering, and holistic experience supports teen development.

 Each phase of Wyman Leaders includes activities and opportunities that support leadership development, community service, and career exploration – ensuring a holistic experience for youth as they build their skills and prepare for their futures.